andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - --max-items - How many items you want to show (for user pagination)
     - --page-size - how many items to request from AWS per API call -> for fine-tuning, not for user pagination
     - --starting-token - which page to start from (bookmark)
+    - If: max-items > page-size =>> you’ll get more pages fetched behind the scenes until your desired total is reached.
+    - If max-items < page-size =>> you’ll get only one partial page.
   - S3 delivers strong read-after-write consistency automatically:
     - all S3 GET, PUT, and LIST operations, as well as operations that change object tags, ACLs, or metadata, are strongly consistent
     - What you write is what you will read, and the results of a LIST will be an accurate reflection of what’s in the bucket.